Release a Game on Web platform

 Release a game on Web server

 If you want to release or share your games on the Internet, click the Open button next to Build path.
-After opening the release path, copy everything in the constructed
+After opening the release path, copy everything in the built

 web-desktop folders, and drop them into your Web server.
 Then you can see the game later there.